skyzh/mini-lsm/mini-lsm-book/src/00-overview.md

 As of writing (at the end of 2022), Chi is a first-year master's student in Carnegie Mellon University.
 He has 5 years' experience with the Rust programming language since 2018.
 He has been working on a variety of database systems including [TiKV][db1], [AgateDB][db2], [TerarkDB][db3], [RisingLight][db4], and [RisingWave][db5].
-In his first semester in CMU, he worked as a teaching assistant for CMU's [15-445/645 Intro to Database Systems][15445-course] course, where he built a new SQL processing layer for the BusTub educational database system, added more query optimization stuff into the course, and made the course [more challenging than ever before][tweet].
+In his first semester in CMU, he worked as a teaching assistant for CMU's [15-445/645 Intro to Database Systems][15445-course] course, where he built a new SQL processing layer for the [BusTub][bustub] educational database system, added more query optimization stuff into the course, and made the course [more challenging than ever before][tweet].
 Chi is interested in exploring how the Rust programming language can fit in the database world.
-Check out his [previous tutorial](type-exercise) on building a vectorized expression framework if you are also interested in that topic.
+Check out his [previous tutorial][type-exercise] on building a vectorized expression framework if you are also interested in that topic.

 [db1]: https://github.com/tikv/tikv